Pratik-Bansal-0862/Simple-Grade-Manager/README.md

-Note:- If you want to use my project in your device, your device must have Python3 or higher version and MySQL Database with mysql-cnnector-python.
+Note:- If you want to use my project in your device, your device must have Python3 or higher version and MySQL Database with mysql-connector-python.

 ### Requirements